meow-edit/meow/README.md

 `meow-yank` Paste before current position, or after current position with `negative-argument`.
 This command will not use system clipboard, use `yank` or `meow-clipboard-yank` for system clipboard.

-`meow-replace` replace current region with copy.
+`meow-replace` Replace current region with copy.

-`meow-replace-save` exchange current region with copy.
+`meow-replace-save` Exchange current region with copy.

+## Kmacros

+`meow-start-kmacro` Works like `kmacro-start-macro-or-insert-counter`.
+An exception is if current selection has type `line`, the cursor will goto the beginning of the last line in region, then selection will be deactivated.
+When this kmacro is finished, it will be automatically applied to the lines we selected previously.
+By calling `apply-macro-to-region-lines`.

+`meow-end-or-call-kmacro` Works like `kmacro-end-or-call-macro`, used with `meow-start-kmacro`.

 ## Other Commands

 `meow-quit` Delete current window or back to previous buffer if there's only one window.

-`meow-keyboard-quit` just keyboard-quit。
+`meow-keyboard-quit` Just keyboard-quit。

 # Helper Functions for customization